JianLoong/jianloong.github.io/content/projects.md

 ### Reddit Crawler and Visualisation

 This project is a Reddit data-crawler that does not depend on the Reddit API.
-It is mean to run on a remote machine to run crawlers are predetermined time as well as building a simple dashboard based on on particular subreddit.
+It is meant to be ran on a remote machine so crawlers can be ran predetermined time.
+It also builds a simple dashboard based on on particular subreddit for demo purpose.

 This project is inspired by the post [here](https//jianliew.me/posts/amitheasshole/))